 Infrastructure Bank Revenue Bond Service Fund.
-Any accrued interest received on the sale of the Bonds will be deposited and credited by the Trustee to the Debt Service Account of the State Infrastructure Bank Revenue Bond Service Fund.
+Any accrued interest received on the sale of the Bonds will be deposited and credited by the Trustee to the Debt Service Account of the State Infrastructure Bank Revenue Bond Service Fund and used to pay Debt Service on the Bonds.